America’s First Green Jewish Cemetery

 Gan Yarok, America’s first green Jewish cemetery, incorporates three sections: Orthodox, Conservative, and Reform/Renewal.
 The principles guiding Gan Yarok were established by the founding rabbis of the cemetery, who represented all streams of modern Judaism.

 As an environmentally conscious green cemetery, all graves in Gan Yarok are hand-dug, and no concrete liners or embalming fluid are allowed.
 Caskets are optional, and if used, must be biodegradable.
-Markers, if chosen, must be natural boulders and engraved simply.
+Gravestones or grave markers, if chosen, must be natural boulders and engraved simply.

-As a full service cemetery and funeral home, Fernwood offers a range of biodegradable natural wood caskets, wicker caskets or shrouds, and natural stone markers.
-As part of the overall Fernwood land restoration plan, landscaping in Gan Yarok is native California plants, which are allowed to follow the natural cycles of the seasons.
+As a full service cemetery and funeral home in the city of San Francisco, Fernwood offers a range of biodegradable natural wood caskets, wicker caskets or shrouds, and natural stone markers rather than tombstones or headstones.
+As part of Fernwood’s overall land restoration plan, landscaping in Gan Yarok Jewish cemetery consists of native California plants, which are allowed to follow the natural cycles of the seasons as a living memorial.

 Maintaining Jewish traditions